Kathy Lynn Emerson

 AGNES FERMOR (d.1617)

 Agnes Fermor was the eldest of the eight daughters of Sir George Fermor of Easton Neston, Northamptonshire (1550-1612) and Mary Curzon (d.1628).
-In 1595, Agnes married Sir Richard Wenman of Thame Park, Oxfordshire (1573-1640), by whom she had Thomas (1596-1665), Philip (d.1696), and four daughters.
+In 1595, Agnes married Richard Wenman of Thame Park, Oxfordshire and Twyford, Buckinghamshire (1573-1640), who was knighted in June 1596 and by whom she had four sons and five daughters, including Thomas (1596-1665), and Philip (d.1696).
 She was a recusant and hid the Jesuit priest, John Gerard, in her house.
-Her correspondence with her cousin, Elizabeth Vaux, led to a short confinement at the time of the Gunpowder Plot.
-She translated the thirteenth century works of Johannes Zonaras (originally in Greek) from the French translation of Jan de Maumont into English.
+Her correspondence with her cousin, Elizabeth Vaux, led to a short confinement at the time of the Gunpowder Plot, at which time her husband, questioned separately, protested that he had always objected to his wife’s friendships.
+She translated the thirteenth century History of the World by Johannes Zonaras (originally in Greek) from the French translation of Jan de Maumont into English.
 She was buried at Twyford, Buckinghamshire on July 4, 1617.
 Biography: Oxford DNB entry under “Wenman [née Fermor], Agnes.”

 see ANNE BROWNE